There’s never been a better time to take an architecture road trip

 Illinois

-Towering art like Bertrand Goldberg’s Marina City Complex is easy to spot in Chicago, whether it’s on an architecture boat tour, with a stop at Helmut Jahn’s Mansueto Library or at Frank Lloyd Wright’s home and studios, Robie House in Oak Park.
+Towering art like Bertrand Goldberg’s Marina City Complex is easy to spot in Chicago, whether it’s on an architecture boat tour, with a stop at Helmut Jahn’s Mansueto Library, at Frank Lloyd Wright’s Home and Studio in Hyde Park, or at Wright’s Robie House in Oak Park.
 Lubell recommends the city’s many small architecture tour options, as well as White City amusement park from 1905.

 New England